google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-offline-web-app/step-5.markdown

   - paulkinlan
 ---

-The first step to making the app work offline is to register a Service Worker, a script that allows background functionality without the need for an open web page or user interaction.
+The first step to making the app work offline is to register a service worker, a script that allows background functionality without the need for an open web page or user interaction.

 This takes two simple steps:

-1. Create a javascript file that will be the Service Worker.
+1. Create a javascript file that will be the service worker.
-1. Tell the browser to register the javascript file as the "Service Worker".
+1. Tell the browser to register the javascript file as the "service worker".

 First, create a blank file called `sw.js` and place it in the `/app` folder.
 (This folder is the root folder for the app).
-You need to do this because the scope of a Service Worker (the set of urls that the ServiceWorker will load for) is defined by the directory where it resides.
+You need to do this because the scope of a service worker (the set of urls that the ServiceWorker will load for) is defined by the directory where it resides.
 If it is not in the correct directory then the ServiceWorker will not be able to make the app work offline (this means you can't place it in a script directory.)